 In its seven years of existence, praxi5 has engaged in a wide variety of development projects for numerous clients.
 These clients include the Belize Social Investment Fund, Belize Rural Development Programme, Belize Rural Finance Programme, Ministry of Human Development, RESTORE Belize, the Belize Audubon Society, Southern Environmental Association, Programme for Belize, Friends for Conservation and Development, Environmental Defense Fund, Oak Foundation, Protected Areas Conservation Trust, the Belize Tourism Board, Belize Electricity Limited, the Ministry of Tourism, among many others.

-The praxi5 Team currently includes three Senior Technical Consultants here to guide you today:
+The praxi5 Team currently includes two Senior Technical Consultants here to guide you today:

 Project Management Specialist/Managing Partner